 Before you start planting, it’s important to know the soil’s pH since not all plants require the same range of soil acidity.

 Alkaline soil, or “sweet soil”, has a higher pH than acidic soil.
 The pH scale ranges from 0 to 14, with pH 7 being neutral .
-Soil with a pH of 7.0 or above is considered alkaline, while below 7 is acidic.
+Soil with a pH above 7 is considered alkaline, while below 7 is acidic.

 Read on for a list of plants that you can grow in alkaline soil.
 But, be sure to test the pH of your garden soil using a test kit before you start planting.

 Vegetables That Thrive in Alkaline Soil